Way of the Taiping: Uprising

-Zhang Jue proposed the slogan of "Cangtian (heaven, blue sky) is dead, the Huangtian (yellow sky) has been established, the age is at Jiazi (184AD), tianxia experiences great fortune" (蒼天已死，黃天當立，歲在甲子（184年），天下大吉), and theorised that of Zou Yan's cycle of five elements (Wu Xing), the Earth (Yellow) element was to replace the Han Dynasty's Fire element.
-Zhang Jue's followers wrote the slogan in the capital and yamen walls of the provinces and prefectures, and planned for the leader of the large Fangs Ma Yuanyi to lead the tens of thousands of followers from Jing Province and Yang Province to rise up on the 5th of March 184AD.
+Zhang Jue proposed the slogan of "The Cangtian (heaven, azure sky) has perished, behold, the Huangtian (yellow sky) shall now arise.
+When the year is Jiazi (184 AD), the tianxia shall know peace!" (蒼天已死，黃天當立，歲在甲子（184年），天下大吉), and theorised that of Zou Yan's cycle of five elements (Wu Xing), the Earth (Yellow) element was to replace the Han dynasty's Fire element.
+Zhang Jue's followers wrote the slogan in the capital and yamen walls of the provinces and prefectures, and planned for the leader of the large Fangs Ma Yuanyi to lead the tens of thousands of followers from Jing Province and Yang Province to rise up on 5 March 184 AD.
 Ma went around the capital and nearby cities to prepare for the rebellion, and had officials within the Palace walls as spies.
 But the central government caught wind of the conspiracy, and Ma was torn asunder by chariots for treason.
 Emperor Ling of Han ordered the arrest of Zhang Jue and his followers, and this prompted Zhang to initiate the Yellow Turban Rebellion in February, with the scale of the rebellion shocking the court.
 New followers flocked from all over the country to join the Way of the Taiping.

 Defeat

 Within the same year of the uprising, Zhang Jue died from an illness, Zhang Bao was killed, and Zhang Liang fell in battle.
 The Yellow Turban Army still resisted in various locales for the next ten years, and many joined Cao Cao's army later on.
-The Way of the Taiping survived in a different form, even after the Jin Dynasty, in the worship of the Taiping Di Jun(太平帝君).
+The Way of the Taiping survived in a different form, even after the Jin dynasty, in the worship of the Taiping Di Jun(太平帝君).